oliverw1/shared-resources/README.md

 * Various README's and How-To's: You will find in the `docs` folder various instruction files that will help you get started at various points of the course.

+* Interactive Jupyter notebooks in the `notebooks` folder that you can use as reference and helpers while implementing your project.